Jose Herrera Player Props: Diamondbacks vs. Twins

-Jose Herrera -- batting .200 with three walks in his past 10 games -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Bailey Ober on the mound, on August 4 at 8:10 PM ET.
+The Arizona Diamondbacks, including Jose Herrera (.160 batting average in his past 10 games), battle starter Kenta Maeda and the Minnesota Twins at Target Field, Saturday at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Giants.
+He had a one-hit performance in his last game (1-for-3) against the Twins.

 Jose Herrera Game Info & Props vs. the Twins